 At Sydney AVM our initial consultations are 30 minutes long to make sure we have plenty of time to find out what your journey so far has been like, to review your imaging with you and your family, perform risk assessments, discuss treatment options, and answer all your questions.
 If you ever find you need more time to think or want to ask more questions, we encourage you to have time to think about your concerns, to write them down, and to come back and see us again.

 Follow-up consultations after your treatment will range from 15 – 30 minutes depending on how you are doing and the type of treatment you had.
 Many times, if you are doing well and your follow-up MRI is stable, you may not have many questions to ask us but we are happy to receive any that you do have.

-At our consultations at Sydney Aneurysm you can expect:
+At our consultations at Sydney AVM you can expect:

 - Dr Bhatia will listen to you to learn about how your condition is affecting you

 - He will ask you questions to help assess your individual risks